3 min read

 January 19, 2018

-Last week, California representatives put forth a countermeasure to protect states with legal medical and recreational marijuana.
-Representatives Barbara Lee and Ro Khanna introduced resolution HR 4779 to the House of Representatives which closely mimics Senator Cory Booker’s Marijuana Justice Act.
+In January 2018, California representatives put forth a countermeasure to protect states with legal medical and recreational marijuana.
+Representatives Barbara Lee and Ro Khanna introduced resolution HR 4779 to the House of Representatives.
+The measure closely mirrored Senator Cory Booker’s Marijuana Justice Act.

-Uncertainty has loomed large after Attorney General Jeff Sessions rescinded the Cole Memo earlier this month.
-Not only will this new bill protect states with legal marijuana from being prosecuted but it also would remove marijuana from the list of federally controlled substances.
+Uncertainty had loomed large after Attorney General Jeff Sessions rescinded the Cole Memo earlier that month.
+The bill aimed to protect states with legal marijuana from prosecution.
+In addition, it would have removed marijuana from the list of federally controlled substances.

 Protection from Department of Justice